-The structural steel work for the greenhouses is now complete and glass installation is progressing.
+The greenhouse structure is now complete and overhead and underground infrastructure work is progressing.
 When complete, the facility will be comprised of three acres of greenhouse that will be supported by multiple Stack zones.
-The facility will help bolster our distribution capabilities in the Pacific Northwest and is still expected to commence operations early in the first quarter 2024, which reflects our decision to stagger construction to accommodate the commissioning of our Texas facility in the fourth quarter of 2023
+The facility will help bolster our distribution capabilities in the Pacific Northwest and is still expected to commence operations early in the first quarter 2024, which reflects our decision to stagger construction to accommodate the commissioning of our Texas facility in the fourth quarter of 2023.